kaubu/beejc/README.md

 ### 5+11 Pointers

 #### 5.1 Memory and Variables
-To printf out the address of a pointer, use `%p`.
+To printf out the address of a pointer, use `%p` and typecast it to a void pointer!

 ```c
 #include <stdio.h>